Can You Answer These 10 College Interview Questions?Posted October 24, 2023, 11:58 am by

 10 College Interview Questions and Responses

+This question is purposefully open-ended and vague.
 Use this question to communicate your passions and even your quirks.
-This makes you a “person”and not just a name on an application.
+This is a chance to separate yourself as a “person”and not just a name on an application.
 Find something that makes you memorable and use it to give the interviewer a snapshot into who you are.
 You could answer, “I love exercising and create competitions with my friends to see who can run the furthest over a given period of time.”Or you could say, “I do my best thinking in the shower.”Be creative and make this a memorable answer.
 The colleges have your grades and your application.
 They want to know what makes you unique.

 2. What do you expect to be doing ten years from now?